unnus/unnus/content/podcast/season-one/branding-and-business-positioning-in-healthcare.md

 +++
 bulletpoints = []
-description = "In this episode Susan from Susan Meier Studiodiscusses how you can build your brand using SEO tactics and content marketing strategies.\n\n" draft = true episodeIframe = "" guest = "Mrs. Susan Meier"
+description = "In this episode Susan from Susan Meier Studio discusses what branding is and what it is not.
+She also go over the importance of positioning your healthcare brand and how to do it." draft = true episodeIframe = "" guest = "Mrs. Susan Meier"